stepanssmbatyan94/task-scheduling/backend/docs/installing-and-running.md

-# Installation
+# Installation & Local Run

-NestJS Boilerplate uses [TypeORM](https://www.npmjs.com/package/typeorm) with [MySQL](https://www.mysql.com/) out of the box.
-You can point it to a different relational database if required, but all shipped tooling assumes MySQL.
+The Task Scheduling API relies on [MySQL](https://www.mysql.com/) via [TypeORM](https://typeorm.io/) and ships with scripts for migrations, seeds, and Docker-based infrastructure.
+You can target any TypeORM-supported relational database by adjusting the environment variables, but examples below assume MySQL.

 ---